datavaluepeople/dvp-landing-static/docs/people.md

 - `profilePictureGif`: The gif for the person.

 ## gifPlaceHolder generation
-Generate the gifPlaceHolder by selecting a nice jpg from the gif using this site: https://ezgif.com/gif-to-jpg
+It is important that the gifPlaceholder has the same height and width of the gif.
+Generate the gifPlaceHolder by selecting a nice jpg from the gif using this site: https://ezgif.com/gif-to-jpg. ezgif.com will generate the gifPlaceHolder with the correct height and width.